pnsaeta/p064/docs/SW-NumPy.md

 [Back to Linear Algebra](LA-LinearAlgebra.md)

-NumPy is a Python library of optimized routines for computing with arrays.
+NumPy ("num-pie") is a Python library of optimized routines for computing with arrays.
 Compared to writing loops over nested lists, as in normal Python syntax, operating with NumPy routines on NumPy arrays greatly accelerates operations and uses more readable syntax.

 The standard way to access the routines of NumPy in a Python program is with an import statement of the form

 ~~~~ python
 import numpy as np
 ~~~~

 A basic numerical type in NumPy is the `np.ndarray`, which can represent an array of arbitrary numbers of dimensions.
 You can create an array from basic Python types such as **lists** and **tuples** using `np.array(list_or_tuple)`.
 For example